Diocese of Penang

-The Roman Catholic Diocese of Penang is situated in the northern region of Malaysia covering 5 states, namely Penang, Perlis, Kedah, Perak and Kelantan.
+The Diocese of Penang (Dioecesis Pinangensis; Malay: Keuskupan Pulau Pinang; Tamil: பினாங்கு மறைமாவட்டம்; Mandarin: 天主教檳城教區) is situated in the northern as well as the east coast region of Peninsular Malaysia covering 4 northern states, namely Perlis, Kedah, Penang and Perak as well as the east coast state of Kelantan.
 It was created on 25 February 1955 together with the Archdiocese of Kuala Lumpur.
-It is under the Ecclesiastical province of Kuala Lumpur.
+It is under the ecclesiastical province of Kuala Lumpur.

 History

 The first Catholic priests settled in Malacca in the 1511.
 College General was established in Ayuthia, Thailand in 1665.
 It was moved to Cambodia before finally settling in Penang in 1808.
 A seminary occupied a site in Pulau Tikus before moving to their present site in Tanjung Bungah in 1984.
 In 1786, Captain Francis Light and his men landed in Penang and decided to build a church there.
 They constructed a church and it was completed in August 1787.
 The church was blessed on the Feast of the Assumption (15 August).
 That was the first church in Penang, named the Church of the Assumption.
 A few years, later, another priest settled in Penang and used the College General place as their church.
 This was the second church in Penang named Church of the Immaculate Conception.
 More churches were constructed.

 In 1810, Msgr Garnault as parish priest of the Assumption Church assumed leadership of the Vicariate of Siam and Kedah.
 Penang became a part of the vicariate which expanded until Singapore.
 When the Vicariate of Malaya was formed in 1841, Penang became one of its districts, and subsequently went under the jurisdiction of newly formed Diocese of Malacca in 1888.

 In the 1940s, World War II affected Penang.
 Some churches were closed all the time except for Sunday Masses.
 After World War II, there was a need of setting up a diocese.
 On 25 February 1955, the Diocese of Malacca was split into an archdiocese with 2 suffragans.
 The Diocese of Penang was formed together with the Archdiocese of Kuala Lumpur.
 In 1972, the Archdiocese of Malacca became the new Diocese of Malacca-Johor, when Singapore ceased to be the Metropolitan See.
 The Diocese of Kuala Lumpur was subsequently elevated, and it became the Metropolitan Archdiocese of Penang and Malacca-Johor until today.

 Bishop Francis Chan and Archbishop Dominic Vendargon were the first Malaysian bishops to be ordained.
 Bishop Francis Chan was the first bishop of Penang.
 In 1967, due to the demise of Bishop Francis Chan, Bishop Gregory Yong was appointed as the second bishop of Penang.
 In 1976, Penang hosted the Aggiornamento for all bishops and priests in West Malaysia.
 In 1977, he was appointed as Archbishop of Singapore.
 Bishop Anthony Soter Fernandez was ordained and became the third bishop of the diocese.
 However, in 1983, he was appointed as archbishop of the archdiocese in Kuala Lumpur.